FACILITIES, EQUIPMENT, AND OTHER RESOURCES

 Physical Sciences and Engineering: Led by Dr. Benjamin Kirtman, this program is designed to support research and development involving oceanic, atmospheric, and climatic issues as well as problems related to fluid dynamics, solid structures, and materials.

 Computational Biology and Bioinformatics: This program supports projects involving genomics, biological data management, molecular sequence and structures, marine ecology, biodiversity and population dynamics.
-Dr. Sunil Rao is this program’s lead.
+Dr. Vance Lemmon is this program’s lead.

 Data Mining: This program, headed up by Dr. Mitsunori Ogihara, focuses on developing methods to understand large data sets to include data clustering and association rule mining.
 This program lends expertise in large-scale nonstatistical data analysis across many disciplines.